From the Desk of Hogan Milam

 Sculpture

-I stayed for about an hour at this protest taking in the sights and sounds of Iceland’s young generation pushing for change.
-A replica whale skeleton had been laid about the street and a young woman urged over a megaphone.
-Her Icelandic speech may have been incomprehensible to me, but I sensed the passion and the strain in her voice.
-A voice that has been imitated around the globe as the future of our youth is being used as collateral with the commercialization of the environment for the economic gain of a few.
+I stayed for about an hour, watching Iceland’s young generation push for change.
+A replica whale skeleton had been arranged on the street while a young woman pleaded over a megaphone.
+Her Icelandic speech was incomprehensible to me, but the passion and the strain in her voice were not.

-I continued my meander along to the Hallgrímskirkja, with mixed feelings about what I had encountered.
-I felt hope that the youth here were like the youth anywhere else in the world; determined, passionate, and keen on making positive change.
-At the same time, I felt uneasy as my initial thoughts were that perhaps the whaling industry might be too powerful an opponent to resist in this economically limited nation.
-I am now hopeful having researched the realities of this issue and realize the end of whaling in Iceland may be near.
-Nevertheless, there is work to be done on all fronts to ensure that the world we love and need is protected for generations to come.
+I continued my walk to the Hallgrímskirkja, with mixed feelings about what I had encountered.
+I felt hope that the youth here were like the youth anywhere else in the world: determined and passionate.
+At the same time, I worried the whaling industry might be too powerful an opponent to resist.
+Nevertheless, there is work to be done—and somewhere on Skólavörðustígur road, her voice is still ringing in my ears to remind me of that.